The Tarkine Forest Reserve

 There are facilities for camping, picnics and barbecues at Arthur River, as well as several informal campsites along the Tarkine coast.

-Arthur River is about a two hour drive (150 kilometres) from Burnie via the A2 Bass Hwy and C214 Arthur River Rd.
+Arthur River is about a 2-hr drive (150 kilometres) from Burnie via the A2 Bass Hwy and C214 Arthur River Rd.